 This was the biggest escalation in the area in the recent months.
 The militants had used suicide vehicle-borne improvised explosive devices and a tunnel bomb during their assault.

-Posted by South Front on February 13, 2017, With 648 Reads Filed under World.
+Posted by South Front on February 13, 2017, With 649 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.